kcc-lion/polar/README.md

 # PoLAR: Polar-Decomposed Low-Rank Adapter Representation

-This repo hosts PoLAR, a polar-decomposition-inspired reparameterization, for parameter-efficient fine-tuning of LLMs.
+This repo hosts PoLAR, a polar-decomposition-inspired reparameterization for fine-tuning LLMs in a parameter-efficient fashion.
 PoLAR (i) **resolves the rank inefficiency encountered in LoRA**, (ii) provably accelerates convergence on a canonical LoRA problem, and (iii) **boosts performance on downstream tasks for model sizes up to and including 30B.**

 ### LoRA Suffers from Rank Inefficiency